wp-plugins/bulletproof-security/readme.txt

 === BulletProof Security ===
 Contributors: AITpro
 Donate link: http://www.ait-pro.com/aitpro-blog/331/bulletproof-security-plugin-support/bulletproof-security-donations-page/
-Tags: bulletproof, security, secure, htaccess, chmod, maintenance, plugin, private, privacy, protection, permissions, 503, base64, injection, code, encode, script, attack, hack, hackers, blocked, prevention, XSS, SQL Injection, vulnerability
+Tags: bulletproof, security, secure, htaccess, chmod, maintenance, plugin, private, privacy, protection, permissions, 503, base64, injection, code, encode, script, attack, hack, hackers, block, blocked, prevent, prevention, XSS, CSRF, SQL Injection, vulnerability
 Requires at least: 3.0
 Tested up to: 3.2-bleeding
-Stable tag: .46.1
+Stable tag: .46.2

-Fast one click website security protection.
-Protects your website from ALL XSS and SQL Injection hacking attempts.
+WordPress website security protection.
+BulletProof Security protects your website from XSS, CSRF, Base64 and SQL Injection hacking attempts.

 == Description ==

-Website Security Protection: Protects your website from ALL XSS & SQL Injection hacking attempts.
-Base64_encode code injection blocked.
-One-click .htaccess security file protection.
-Protects wp-config.php, php.ini, php5.ini, install.php and readme.html with .htaccess security protection.
-One-click website under maintenance (HTTP 503).
-WP META Generator tag removed, WP version hidden, ensure WordPress DB errors are off, file and folder permissions check, system info display (PHP, MySQL, OS, Memory Usage, IP, Max file sizes, etc.).
-File editing, file uploading and file downloading from within the WP Dashboard.
+Website Security Protection: BulletProof Security protects your website from XSS, CSRF, Base64_encode and SQL Injection hacking attempts.
+One-click .htaccess WordPress security protection.
+Protects wp-config.php, bb-config.php, php.ini, php5.ini, install.php and readme.html with .htaccess security protection.
+One-click Website Maintenance Mode(HTTP 503).
+Additional website security checks: DB errors off, file and folder permissions check...
+System Info: PHP, MySQL, OS, Memory Usage, IP, Max file sizes...
+Built-in .htaccess file editing, uploading and downloading.

-The BulletProof Security plugin is designed to be a fast, simple and convenient one click method for you to activate .htaccess website security and .htaccess website under maintenance modes from within your WordPress Dashboard.
-The BulletProof Security WordPress plugin is a one click solution that simply copies, renames, moves or writes the provided .htaccess master files in the BulletProof Security plugin folder to either your root folder or your /wp-admin folder or both from within your WordPress Dashboard.
+The BulletProof Security WordPress Security plugin is designed to be a fast, simple and one click security plugin to add .htaccess website security protection for your WordPress website.
+Activate .htaccess website security and .htaccess website under maintenance modes from within your WordPress Dashboard - no FTP required.
+The BulletProof Security WordPress plugin is a one click security solution that creates, copies, renames, moves or writes to the provided BulletProof Security .htaccess master files.
+BulletProof Security protects both your Root website folder and wp-admin folder with .htaccess website security protection, as well as providing additional website security protection.

-There is no need to access your website via FTP or your Web Host Control Panel in order to switch between BulletProof Security Maintenance Mode(503 Website Under Maintenance), WordPress Default .htaccess Mode and BulletProof Security .htaccess Mode.
-In BulletProof Security Mode your WordPress website is protected from ALL XSS and SQL Injection hacking attacks.
+BulletProof Security allows you to add .htaccess website security protection from within the WordPress Dashboard so that you do not have to access your website via FTP or your Web Host Control Panel in order to add website security protection for your WordPress site.
+BulletProof Security Modes: Root .htaccess security protection, wp-admin .htaccess security protection, Deny All .htaccess self protection, WordPress default .htaccess mode and .htaccess Maintenance Mode (503 Website Under Maintenance).
+In BulletProof Security Mode your WordPress website is protected from XSS, CSRF, Base64_encode and SQL Injection hacking attempts.

-Maintenance Mode major improvements as of BulletProof Security .46.1.
+Maintenance Mode is AutoMagic as of BulletProof Security .46.1.
 Create your website under maintenance page within BulletProof Security in minutes and activate Maintenance Mode to put your website in maintenance mode.
 Maintenance Mode allows website developers or website owners to access and work on a website while a 503 Website Under Maintenance page is displayed to all other visitors to the website.

 WordPress is already very secure, but every website, no matter what type of platform it is built on should be using a secure .htaccess file as a standard website security measure.
-BPS provides the additional website security measures and protection that every website should have.
+BulletProof Security provides the additional website security measures and protection that every website should have.

-* One-click website security protection in less than 5 seconds from within the WP Dashboard
+* One-click .htaccess website security protection from within the WP Dashboard
-* Secure .htaccess file blocks ALL XSS, SQL Injection attacks and base64_encode hacking attacks
+* Secure .htaccess protection blocks XSS, CSRF, Base64_encode and SQL Injection hacking attempts
-* Additional permanent backup and restore options added as of BPS .45.8
+* Permanent online backup and restore
-* File Editing, File Downloading and File Uploading from within the WordPress Dashboard as of BPS .45.7
+* Built-in File Editing, File Downloading and File Uploading
-* jQuery UI Tabbed Menu with CSS Hover Menu buttons - see screenshot
-* WordPress readme.html and /wp-admin/install.php .htaccess protected as of BPS .45.8
+* WordPress readme.html and /wp-admin/install.php protected with .htaccess security protection
-* wp-config.php file is .htaccess protected as of BPS .45.4
+* wp-config.php and bb-config.php files protected with .htaccess security protection
-* php.ini and php5.ini files are .htaccess protected as of BPS .45.4
+* php.ini and php5.ini files protected with .htaccess security protection
 * WordPress database errors turned off - Verification and function insurance
 * WordPress version is not displayed / not shown - WordPress version is removed
 * WP Generator Meta Tag filtered - not displayed / not shown
 * The Administrator username “admin” check - check WP DB for admin username
-* System Information Page PHP, MySQL, Server Info, Memory Usage, Upload size, etc. - see screenshot
+* System Information Page PHP, MySQL, Server Info, Memory Usage, Upload size, etc.
-* Security Status Page - Displays all website security status information - see screenshot
+* Security Status Page - Displays all website security status information
 * File and Folder Permission Checking
 * Help & FAQ page - links to BPS Guide and other detailed Help & Info pages
 * Extensive Read Me! help hover ToolTips throughout the BulletProof Security plugin pages
-* Permanent Backup and Restore between upgrades
 * Backup and Restore your original existing .htaccess files
 * Backup and Restore customized / modified .htaccess files
-* Use, modify or edit the provided BulletProof Security .htaccess Master files
+* Use, modify, edit add too the provided BulletProof Security .htaccess Master files
 * Create your own .htaccess Master files and use BulletProof Security to manage them
 * Website Developer Maintenance Mode (503 website open to Developer / Site Owner ONLY)
 * Log in / out of your website while in Maintenance Mode
 * Customizable 503 Website Under Maintenance page w/Javascript countdown timer
-* Detailed Success / Error message display
+* Detailed Success / Error message display / HUD
 * BPS Pro Modules - BPS Pro Modules are installed separately

 == Installation ==